-What type of CRT should I choose?
-A CRAT or a CRUT?
+Should I choose a CRAT or a CRUT?

 That depends.
 Some people (often retirees) choose a CRAT because they prefer a fixed income.
-However, others (such as working professionals) choose a CRUT because of its variable payout or because different types of CRUTs provide different options for retirement planning.
+However, others (often working professionals) choose a CRUT because of its variable payout or because different types of CRUTs provide different options for retirement planning.

-How much of an income can I expect from a CRAT?
+How much of an income can I expect?